 Arkansas Convalescent Center is a senior living facility located in Pine Bluff, Arkansas.
 This city has a population of 51,670 people.
-This isn't a bad nursing home with a C overall grade.
-This grade is right in line with the city grade in Pine Bluff.
-Based on our ratings, this nursing home likely wouldn't be a bad choice.
-One of the major highlights of this nursing home's profile is its stellar inspection reports, which you can find in the next section.
+Featuring an overall grade of C, this is likely a middle of the road nursing home.
+Based on our ratings, this facility has some redeeming qualities.
+One of the best aspects of this facility's report card is its stellar inspection reports, which is addressed in the next section.

 Arkansas Convalescent Center